 Norway has allocated $5.2 billion to its core defense budget in 2015.

-The institute's appraisal estimates that Norway would need to expand its defense budget by 4.4 percent a year up to 2025 to achieve the 2 percent target.
+The institute's FFI's appraisal estimates that Norway would need to expand its defense budget by 4.4 percent a year up to 2025 to achieve the aspired 2 percent NATO- spending target.

-Solberg said reaching the 2 percent target is a "huge challenge," indicating that the surge in capital investment in the military required to meet this target may be beyond the country's ability.
+Solberg said reaching the 2 percent target is spending level as a "huge challenge," indicating that the surge in capital investment in the military required to meet this target may be beyond the country's ability.